Kante blow for Chelsea as coronavirus rules midfielder out of key Champions League & Premier League fixtures

 What's been said?

-Thomas Tuchel confirmed that Kante has contracted Covid-19 during a press conference ahead of Chelsea's Champions League clash with Juventus on Wednesday.
+Thomas Tuchel confirmed during a press conference ahead of Chelsea's Champions League clash with Juventus on Wednesday that Kante has contracted Covid-19.

-The German head coach also revealed that Christian Pulisic and Mason Mount remain sidelined, with Reece James also unavailable after picking up a knock in the Blues' loss to Manchester City at the weekend.
+The German also revealed that Christian Pulisic and Mason Mount remain sidelined, with Reece James also unavailable after picking up a knock in the Blues' loss to Manchester City at the weekend.

 "Christian, Reece and Mason are out," Tuchel told reporters.